Project structure

 Page slugs are the filenames without the .md extension.
 They determine the URL path for each page.

 Use lowercase kebab-case for file names.
-DocsLit automatically converts slugs to title case in the sidebar — getting-started displays as "Getting Started".
+DocsLit automatically converts slugs to title case in the sidebar — `getting-started` displays as "Getting Started".

 Build output